vcon-dev/wtf-transcript-converter/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for contributing to WTF Transcript Converter! 🎉
+Thank you for contributing to vCon WTF! 🎉